mavolin/Maxon/README.md

 ## Usage

-Conversions with maxon are easy and done by simply instantiating a ``Maxon`` object and calling the corresponding conversion method.
+Conversions with maxon are easy and done by simply instantiating a ``Maxon`` object and calling the corresponding conversion method
 A conversion to JSON would look like this:

 ```java